yoanlcq/vek/README.md

 ***

 Non-square matrices.
-It's a bit like [EBCDIC](https://en.wikipedia.org/wiki/EBCDIC), in that, it exists, but darn, who actually uses it ? (don't you raise your hand).
+They're a bit like [EBCDIC](https://en.wikipedia.org/wiki/EBCDIC), in that, they exist, but darn, who actually uses them ? (don't you raise your hand).

-In GLSL ES, there are only square matrix types (only the `NV_non_square_matrice` brings them back).
+In GLSL ES, there are only square matrix types (only the `NV_non_square_matrices` GLSL extension brings them back).
 Even in desktop GL, non-square matrices are seldom used ([See this StackOverflow question](https://stackoverflow.com/q/36994741)).

 The functionality can **still** be emulated by using higher-order square matrix types and setting appropriate members to zero.

-If you're concerned about the space it takes in memory, don't forget that you can simply store appropriate vectors of vectors and convert them on-the-fly to square matrices, as needed.
+If you're concerned about the space it takes in memory, don't forget that you can simply store appropriate vectors of vectors (or even more compact structures) and convert them on-the-fly to square matrices, as needed.

+Also non-square matrices are too much of a pain to deal with when generating code via macros for what it's actually worth.